top of page

 After golf course staff are done putting the golf course to bed, we need:

-• Unfrozen ground for golf course staff and/or SNO volunteers to install metal snow stakes and string rope fencing around safety hazards and tee boxes near ski trails to keep the public off these areas all winter to prevent permanent turf damage.
+• Unfrozen ground for golf course staff and/or SNO volunteers to install metal snow stakes and string rope fencing around safety hazards and tee boxes near winter trails to keep the public off these areas all winter to prevent permanent turf damage.
 If the ground freezes, this significantly increases the manual work and volunteer/worker time that will be required to install the metal snow stakes.

 • At least 15 cm of snow on the ground at one time is needed to pack down as an initial base to work with.
 Typically, our machinery requires approximately 15 cm of snow as an initial amount to avoid damaging our machinery and also fragile golf course turf.